 5. Randy Hahn

-Randy Hahn is the play-by-play commentator for the NHL's San Jose Sharks on NBC Sports California.
-Hahn's work mostly revolves around hockey but he has worked on announcing the FIFA Women's World Cup in 1991.
-The San Jose Sharks also had a chance to win the Stanley Cup back in 2013, and fans really enjoyed Hahn's broadcast on that.
+Randy Hahn is the play-by-play commentator for the NHL’s San Jose Sharks on NBC Sports California.
+Hahn’s work mostly revolves around hockey, but he has worked on announcing the FIFA Women’s World Cup in 1991.
+The San Jose Sharks also had a chance to win the Stanley Cup back in 2013, and fans really enjoyed Hahn’s broadcast for that run.
 Hahn is known for having fun during his broadcasts and keeping listeners entertained and informed.
-Back in 2009, Hahn broadcasted his 1,000th NHL Shark game where the Shark's faced off against the Calgary Flames in San Jose.
-Overall Hahn has been working as a broadcaster for the San Jose Sharks since 1991, with an impressive 30 years under his belt Hahn is a force to be heard.
+Back in 2009, Hahn broadcasted his 1,000th Shark’s game, where the Sharks faced off against the Calgary Flames in San Jose.
+Overall, Hahn has been working as a broadcaster for the San Jose Sharks since 1991; with an impressive 30 years under his belt, Hahn is a force to be heard.

 Who is the best hockey announcer?

 The best hockey announcer is a subjective question because everyone has their own personal preference for what voice they like to hear.
 However, Chris Cuthbert seems to be a fan favorite amongst many ice hockey fans.
-Cuthbert has been broadcasting nationally since 1984 for CBC covering NHL, the Olympics, and the Canadian National Football League and worked with them until 2005.
-Cuthbert worked for CBC and after leaving to work for TSN, Chris has returned to Hockey Night in Canada which used to air on CBC.
+Cuthbert has been broadcasting nationally since 1984 for CBC, covering the NHL, Olympics, and Canadian National Football League, working with them until 2005.
+Cuthbert worked for CBC and then left to work for TSN but has since returned to Hockey Night in Canada which used to air on CBC.

 Who are the NHL announcers?

-An NHL announcer is someone who works in sports broadcasting and gives running commentary of a game in real time for fans listening or watching on television.
-The main commentators for the NHL on NBC are: Pierre Mcguire, Brian Engblom, Darren Pang, Joe Micheletti, Darren Elliot, and Billy Jaffe.
-The goal of these announcers is generally to stay unbiased and present what is happening in the game without their own opinions interfering with the broadcast.
+An NHL announcer is someone who works in sports broadcasting and gives running commentary of a game in real-time for fans listening or watching on television.
+The goal of NHL announcers is generally to stay unbiased and present what is happening in the game without their own opinions interfering with the broadcast.

 Who is the Stanley Cup announcer?

-Mike Emrick is the main NBC hockey announcer.
-Emrick works on reporting the play-by-plays of many games for NBC.
-Emrick's voice is fond to many as the 73 year old has not lost any of the passion and fire within himself as he ages.
-Mike Emrick has also been awarded an Emmy in 2011 for "Outstanding Sports Personality- Play by Play,'' The Lester Patrick Trophy, and several local Emmy awards.
+Mike Emrick was the main NHL on NBC announcer from 2008 to 2020.
+Emrick worked on reporting the play-by-plays of many games for NBC.
+Emrick’s voice is fond to many as he didn’t lose any of the passion and fire within himself as he aged.
+Mike Emrick has also been awarded an Emmy in 2011 for “Outstanding Sports Personality- Play-by-Play,'' The Lester Patrick Trophy, and several local Emmy awards.